matthias-reis/carda-gatsby/content/articles/2024/05/mono-japan-interview-en.md

 **Taka:** Hi Anne, thank you so much.

 **Anne:** June 14, 2024, is an important day since it's the release day of your newest and joyfully awaited new album, "Oath".
-I have already had the chance to listen to it, and have to admit I'm a bit lost for words after doing so.
+I have already had the chance to listen to it, and I have to admit I'm a bit lost for words after doing so.
 I've started reviewing it three times, and I still haven't found the right words to describe this absolutely outstanding 11 pieces in 1 hour and 11 minutes.
 It's incredible—so full of feelings, it feels personal, intimate.
 I'd even go so far as to say it's one of the best records I have listened to so far.
 Thank you for writing these wonderful, vulnerable, hopeful, inspiring and deeply skilful songs.
 You must be pretty satisfied with your work, are you?

 ## "'Oath' feels different to all of our previous albums"

 ![Mono – "Oath"](https://storage.googleapis.com/cardamonchai-media/2024-05-16/oath-mono-japan-soundsvegan-com-jpeg-imagine-f8f8e8_818b9a_1155_1155/640.webp 'Mono – "Oath')

 **Taka:** "Oath" feels like a different world than any album we've released before.
 The album doesn't have any emotions of anger, darkness, despair, or sadness that we have expressed in the past.
-Instead, the album focuses on the abundance that's already given to us, rather than complaining about what we don't have or what's unreasonable.
-You'll be able to understand how blessed you are by just the warmth of the sun, the blessings of nature, the presence of family and friends, and the ability to be able to drink clean water whenever you turn on the faucet.
+Instead, the album focuses on the abundance that's already given to us rather than complaining about what we don't have or what's unreasonable.
+You'll be able to understand how blessed you are by just the warmth of the sun, the blessings of nature, the presence of family and friends, and the ability to drink clean water whenever you turn on the faucet.

 Personally, by listening to this album, I'm able to cleanse my soul.
 There are many things in life, but if you focus on the positive, you will feel the possibilities are endless.